Nycander/JaxRs2Retrofit/README.md

 }
 ```

-## Download
+## Download and install

-JaxRs2Retrofit can either be used as a gradle plugin, by directly using the generator classes or as a
-standalone jar.

-The first two are available at available at [jcenter](https://bintray.com/maddoc42/maven/jaxrs2retrofit/).
-For gradle based builds:

-`'de.bitdroid.jaxrs2retrofit:plugin:<latest_version>'`

-## Using the gradle plugin

-... can be as simple as applying the plugin
+JaxRs2Retrofit is available at [jcenter](https://bintray.com/maddoc42/maven/jaxrs2retrofit/).
+To start using the plugin apply the following to your 'build.gradle'

 ```groovy
 apply plugin: 'de.bitdroid.jaxrs2retrofit'